List of My Chemical Romance members: History

 My Chemical Romance was formed by Gerard Way in 2001.
 Drummer Matt Pelissier joined one week after the band was formed.
-He was followed shortly after by guitarist Ray Toro and bassist Mikey Way, the latter of whom is Gerard Way's brother.
-In 2002, the band met guitarist Frank Iero, who joined the band shortly afterwards.
+Guitarist Ray Toro and bassist Mikey Way, the latter of whom is Gerard's brother, followed not long after.
+In 2002, the band met and was joined by guitarist Frank Iero.
 The band went on to release their debut studio album, I Brought You My Bullets, You Brought Me Your Love, that year.
 Due to time constraints, Iero was only able to contribute to two songs on the record.
-In 2004, they released their second studio album, Three Cheers for Sweet Revenge.
+In 2004, the band released their second studio album, Three Cheers for Sweet Revenge.

 In 2004, My Chemical Romance kicked Pelissier out of the band while touring for Revenge.
 Shortly after, he was replaced by Bob Bryar, who appeared on the music videos for Revenge despite not playing on the album.
 He went on to appear on Life on the Murder Scene (2006) and the band's third studio album, The Black Parade (2006), where he received co-writing credits for all songs on the album.
 James Dewees joined the band at this time as their tourist keyboardist.
 While the band was touring to promote the album, several members of the band were temporarily replaced due to injuries or illness.
 In January 2007, Iero temporarily left the tour because of an unspecified illness, being replaced by Drive By guitarist Todd Price.
 Mikey Way took time off to get married and spend time with his new wife, Alicia Simmons, and was replaced by guitar tech Matt Cortez from April to October 4.
 Bryar was replaced with Saves the Day’s Pete Parada or Thursday’s Tucker Rule on certain dates.
 Bryar returned to drumming by January 2008.